What do I mean when I use the term “science?”

 Scientific hypothesis: A univocal (unambiguous) idea valid for testing.

 Science fact: Experimentally derived observations using a univocal scientific hypothesis, publicly described methods and data.
-Note how all scientific facts are provisional – any Science fact can be refuted.
+Do note how all scientific facts are provisional – any Science fact can be refuted.

-Scientific theory: a Science fact strongly verified with no valid refutation.
-(Common use of the term “theory” is what the science community calls a “hypothesis.”)
+Scientific theory: a Science fact interpretation – strongly verified with no valid refutation.
+(Common use of the term “theory” is actually what the science community calls a “hypothesis.”)
+BTW: Statistics and Models are interpretations – not facts.

-Science reasoning: Use of logic and reasoning to apply facts to reach conclusions, avoiding use of logical fallacies.
+Science reasoning: Use of logic and reasoning to apply facts to reach conclusions, avoiding all logical fallacies.

 Science – as data and methods: The cumulative body of methods and Science facts used to establish reliable knowledge.